Healthy Mind, Healthy Greendale

 Despite how common mental health struggles are, not everyone talks about them or knows how or when to get help.
 Many people suffer in silence.
 With the events of the past couple of years, children and youth have especially been struggling.

 Looking to add a little happiness to your day?
-Try the Action for Happiness Calendar
+Try the Action for Happiness Calendar- available in multiple languages.

 The above image displays the icons and descriptions of the following free mental health apps: